chris1111/VoodooHDA-2.9.2-Clover/README.md

 ### Instructions: You need Existing Clover V2.4k.
 This does not install Clover, it will install only VoodooHDA and the other required components to its proper function.

-## Method-1 for Clover UEFI /ESP
+### Method-1 for Clover UEFI /ESP
 This program can install VoodooHDA kernel extension on ESP Partition /EFI/CLOVER/kexts/10.13/10.12/10.11/10.10/10.9/10.8/10.7/10.6
-It's up to you
+It's up to you to choose witch one
 The kext will be inject by Clover

-## Method-2 for Clover Legacy
+### Method-2 for Clover Legacy
-This program can install VoodooHDA kernel extension on /EFI/CLOVER/kexts/10.13/10.12/10.11/10.10/10.9/10.8/10.7/10.6 It's up to you
+This program can install VoodooHDA kernel extension on /EFI/CLOVER/kexts/10.13/10.12/10.11/10.10/10.9/10.8/10.7/10.6 It's up to you to choose witch one
 The kext will be inject by Clover

-## Method-3 Clasic Method
+### Method-3 Clasic Method
 You can also select Clasic method for 10.6 to 10.13 and this will install the VoodooHDA.kext + AppleHDADisabler.kext on /System /Library /Extensions